MarioIuliano87/project_wf/README.md

      'weather', 'temp', 'atemp', 'humidity', 'windspeed', 'casual', 'registered', 'totals']]

 # Export cleaned data set as csv file and plot it into Tableau
-# Converting into CSV and Save locally - This is only to be read into SQL
 wf = bike_share.to_csv(path + 'bike_sharing_wf.csv',
                        header=True,
                        index=False)